Our Asian Vegetable Club is a weekly subscription of delicious East Asian vegetables and herbs running from May 28 to October 29, 2026.

 When you become a member of the Vegetable Club, you’ll play a vital role in building a community-owned food system that centers farmer livelihood, the restoration of life in interdependent ecosystems, and reciprocity between farmers, land, and community.

-To expand food access in our community, we’ve created a pricing system that empowers Asian Vegetable Club members to support each other.
 In sliding scale models, participants are asked to reflect on their financial resources and privilege in order to select the price most appropriate for them (learn more in FAQ below).
 If you’re able to pay more, you help provide access to those paying less.

-Full payment at time of purchase
+Full payment at time of purchase (if you also pay by check, you'll get a Choy Commons hat!)

 Monthly payments, with a $100 deposit at time of purchase

-Weekly payments, with a $75 deposit at time of purchase
+Weekly payments, with a $50 deposit at time of purchase

 Check your email for our Membership Agreement and other introductory info!
-(Note: Your membership will be pending until we’ve received your Membership Agreement)
+(Note: Your membership will be pending until we’ve received your Membership Agreement.)

 Send us pics of what you’re cooking @choycommons, and look out for updates on our favorite recipes, share add-ons, and more.